U-WISDOM/u-wisdom.github.io/pages/services.md

 ## Costs

 Every project is different.
 We provide a budget estimate following your initial project consultation.
-If a U-WISDOM bioinformatician contributes substantially to a publication, we ask that you include them as a co-author.
+If a UWISDOM bioinformatician contributes substantially to a publication, we ask that you include them as a co-author.